robstave/Meowcards/cards/rest/rest.md

 ### Front
 Which approach is recommended for handling API errors in REST?

-A) Always return 200 OK with error details in body
+- A. Always return 200 OK with error details in body
-B) Use appropriate HTTP status codes with structured error responses
+- B. Use appropriate HTTP status codes with structured error responses
-C) Return HTML error pages
+- C. Return HTML error pages
-D) Use only generic error messages
+- D. Use only generic error messages

 ### Back
 **Correct Answer**: B